kaesik/Warhammer-Adventures-rpg/README.md

 Day 5 - I added some basic opponents, a typical placeholder.
 In the future they will be Beastmans or Greenskins.
 So far I haven't implemented damage, but that will be done tomorrow. \
 Day 6 - Today was quite a busy day.
 I implemented monster damage.
 I added a magic system, two spells so far.
 I added particles.
 I started working on the pause and character development system. \
 Day 7 - I added sounds and an attribute upgrade system.
 The code is getting pretty substantial so I'm starting to enter comments. \
 Day 8 - I visit my mother.
-I haven't done too much, I'm putting some comments in the code.
+I haven't done too much, I'm putting some comments in the code. \
+Day 9 - I am trying to implement the menu.
+In the meantime I'm working on graphics, I don't like to do it.